Ar4yu/movie-app/README.md

 ## Based On

-This project was inspired by and partially based on a tutorial by **JavaScript Mastery**:
+This project was inspired by and based on a tutorial by **JavaScript Mastery**:

 [Build and Deploy a React Movie App | JavaScript Mastery (YouTube)](https://www.youtube.com/watch?v=dCLhUialKPQ)